ptr2sobi/Pricenow-ML-Pipeline/README.md

   - **ModelTrainer.py**: This script contains a ModelTrainer class that trains the model on the training dataset.

+  - **Preprocessor.py**: This script contains a Preprocessor class that is responsible for preprocessing operations on the dataset.

  - **PipelineExecuter.py**: This script contains a PipelineExecuter class that executes the pipeline.
-It makes use of the classes mentioned above to perform various steps like data loading, preprocessing, feature engineering, model training, testing, and evaluation.
+It makes use of the all the classes  to perform orchestrate pipeline steps like data loading, preprocessing, feature engineering, model training, testing, and evaluation.

-  - **Preprocessor.py**: This script contains a Preprocessor class that is responsible for preprocessing operations on the dataset.

-  - **README.md**: This is a markdown file that provides an overview of the project and how to set up and run the project.

-  - **configs.yaml**: This is a configuration file in YAML format that stores various configurations like hyperparameters for the model, features list, target variable, test size etc.

   - **main.py**: This is the main script that is used to run the project.
 It uses the PipelineExecuter class to execute the pipeline.